MISP/misp-modules/README.md

 * [Cytomic Orion](misp_modules/modules/expansion/cytomic_orion.py) - An expansion module to enrich attributes in MISP and share indicators of compromise with Cytomic Orion.
 * [DBL Spamhaus](misp_modules/modules/expansion/dbl_spamhaus.py) - a hover module to check Spamhaus DBL for a domain name.
 * [DNS](misp_modules/modules/expansion/dns.py) - a simple module to resolve MISP attributes like hostname and domain to expand IP addresses attributes.
+* [DNS WhoisFreaks](https://whoisfreaks.com/products/dns-records-api.html) - a simple Whoisfreaks Module that is useful for DNS Information.
+Our DNS checker API is a great way to gain a more in-depth understanding of an organization's online presence.
 * [docx-enrich](misp_modules/modules/expansion/docx_enrich.py) - an enrichment module to get text out of Word document into MISP (using free-text parser).
 * [DomainTools](misp_modules/modules/expansion/domaintools.py) - a hover and expansion module to get information from [DomainTools](http://www.domaintools.com/) whois.
 * [EQL](misp_modules/modules/expansion/eql.py) - an expansion module to generate event query language (EQL) from an attribute.
 [Event Query Language](https://eql.readthedocs.io/en/latest/)